antoineandrieu/arise-backend-tech-test/README.md

 I had to update openapi definition to add check-in and check-out dates.
 Use ids as partner ref hotel and room.

-5. Check input and handle errors
+5. Check input and handle errors - 45min

+I added custom middlewares to check inputs with [Joi library](https://joi.dev/).

-6. Add TypeScript definitions
+6. Add TypeScript definitions - WIP - 30 min

 I downloaded the SDL from Altair and converted it to TypeScript with an [online tool](https://transform.tools/graphql-to-typescript).
 I then integrated the created types into the app and added the types to the variables.

-6. Handle network errors
+6. Handle advanced errors - To Do
+- Non existant hotel or room id
+- Network error

-7. Add authentication
+7. Add authentication - To Do